 .
 It may be a

-container of value::Variant
+container of value::Variants as well.

 KeyValue provides three such containers:value::Variant